Case study

 However, when heated for 3D printing, PETG, like all plastics, can emit ultrafine particles and volatile organic compounds (VOCs).
 These emissions can vary depending on temperature and printing conditions but are generally considered less problematic than those from materials like ABS.
 To minimize any potential exposure, it is advised to use good ventilation when printing with PETG, and the use of filtration systems like AlveoONE can help improve air quality in the printing space.

-Is ABS toxic?
+Is ABS, ASA fume toxic?

 Why is PLA not recyclable?